 For those of you that know your Shakespeare, Forres is mentioned in Macbeth.
 Before he became king of Scotland in 1040 he ruled over Moray from his castle in the town.
 The stronghold was originally sited at the west end of Forres high street known as Castlehill.

 The Moray Coast is one of world-class beauty.
 In fact, it has been voted one of the top 12 coastlines of the world by National Geographic magazine.

 An uninterrupted sandy beach stretches from Findhorn Bay to Burghead, and although popular with locals, it is so large you can find your own space every time you go.

 The coastal waters are abundant with wildlife and you can regularly see bottlenose dolphins, porpoises, whales, sea birds and seals.
-North 58 Sea Adventures operate sight-seeing boat tours from Findhorn village, and these provide the perfect viewing platform for wildlife lovers, The local guides know the coastline well and take you right into the places where you are most likely to see marine wildlife.
+North 58 Sea Adventures operate sight-seeing boat tours from Findhorn Marina, and these provide the perfect viewing platform for wildlife lovers, The local guides know the coastline well and take you right into the places where you are most likely to see marine wildlife.

 Forres Swimming Pool and Fitness Centre

 If you prefer your water-based activities under cover, then Forres has a lovely heated swimming pool and fitness centre right in the town.